theantichris/remote-manager-playbook/README.md

 ## 💎 What do I value most

 * Holistic development.
 We are not just employees, we're people.
 We are not just employees, we're people.
 Our work life influences our personal life and vice versa.
 Strive for a healthy work-life balance.
 Let your successes in one fuel the other.
-* Growth.
-* Results.
+* Growth mindset.
+I want to see your grow in your role, in your career, and as a person.
+Work with me to set and achieve goals for where you want to be.
+* Outcomes and results.
+Everything we do should be focused on the outcome, we can figure out how to get there together.
+Start with the results we want and work backwards to figure out the best way to get there.
+* Collaboration.
+We are all working together to grow and deliver value.
+* Feedback.
+I am always open to receiving feedback so share it whenever you like and as much as possible.
+I have no issue with public feedback so feel free to do so whenever the situation comes up.

 ## 🏗️ How I operate

 * My typical work hours are Monday - Friday, 7am - 4pm Eastern.
 I am usually unavailable outside these hours, with work notifications turned off.
 * Organization is crucial for me.
-I rely heavily on my calendar and notebooks.
+I rely heavily on my calendar, notebooks, and task lists.

 ## ✅ My Expectations